SendiAp/Remaining/README.md

-## I was going to learn how to juggle, but I didn't have the balls.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.